twoslashes/twoslash/docs/guide/migrate.md

 Breaking changes from `@typescript/twoslash`:

 1. The returned items have different signatures, and different types of the items (`staticQuickInfo`, `queries`, `errors`, `tags`) are now unified into a single array `nodes`.
 Learn more at the [Information Nodes](#information-nodes) section.
-2. Main entry point `import {} from "twoslash"` depdent on `typescript` package, while a new sub-entry `import {} from "twoslash/core"` is dependency-free and requires providing your own typescript instance.
+2. Main entry point `import {} from "twoslash"` dependent on `typescript` package, while a new sub-entry `import {} from "twoslash/core"` is dependency-free and requires providing your own TypeScript instance.
 3. `defaultOptions` is renamed to `handbookOptions`.
 4. `defaultCompilerOptions` is renamed to `compilerOptions`.
 5. The default `compilerOptions` is set to `target: "esnext"` instead of `target: "es5"`, [learn more](https://github.com/twoslashes/twoslash/blob/main/packages/twoslash/src/defaults.ts).